Probabilistic completeness of RRT for geometric and kinodynamic planning with forward propagation: Related work

 \subsection{PC of Kinodynamic \rrt}

 LaValle and Kuffner discuss completeness of \rrt in kinodynamic setting in one of the early works on the subject~\cite{LaVKuf01}.
-While this work provides strong evidence for the PC of \rrt, it only provides a proof sketch that does not fully address many of the complications that arise in analyzing sampling-based planners, be it a geometric or kinodynamic setting.
+While this work provides strong evidence for the PC of \rrt, it only derives a proof sketch that does not fully addresses many of the complications that arise in analyzing sampling-based planners, be it a geometric~\cite{KL2000_geom} or kinodynamic setting.
 For instance, the proofs in that paper assume the existence of ``attraction sequences'' and ``basin regions'', whose purpose is to lead the growth of the \rrt tree toward the goal.
 It is not clear, however, whether such regions exist at all and for what types of robotic systems.
 It is also not clear whether the number of such regions is finite, and whether it is possible to produce samples in such regions with positive probability.
 Similar concerns were expressed by Caron et al.~\cite{CaronETAL17}.

-Indeed, in 2014, Kunz and Stilman~\cite{KunzS14} showed that one of the variants of \rrt mentioned in the original \rrt paper~\cite{LaVKuf01} is in fact not PC.
-The completeness of the other variants was left as an open question.
+Indeed, in 2014, Kunz and Stilman~\cite{KunzS14} showed that one of the variants of \rrt mentioned in the original \rrt paper~\cite{LaVKuf01} is in fact not PC. {In particular, they consider \rrt which employs a fixed time step (rather than random propagation time which we use here) and a best-control input strategy, which picks the control input that yields the nearest state to the random sample.
+For this setting they describe a counterexample consisting of a specific robotic system for which \rrt will have a success rate of~$0$.
+The reason being that the state space reachable by this type of \rrt is a strict subset of the actual reachable space of the robotic system.} Completeness of the other variants was left as an open question.

-PC proofs of \rrt under different steering functions and robot systems were presented in~\cite{CaronETAL17} and~\cite{KunzS14b}.
-A setting similar to ours of random forward propagation was considered in~\cite{LiETAL16} and~\cite{PapaETAL14}.
-It should be noted, however, that both papers consider a random-tree planner (and its extensions), which selects the next vertex to expand in a uniform and random manner among all its vertex, unlike \rrt which expands the nearest neighbor to a random sample point.
+PC proofs of \rrt under different steering functions and robot systems were presented in~\cite{CaronETAL17} and~\cite{KunzS14b}. {Specifically, Caron et al.~\cite{CaronETAL17} consider state-based steering, which is different than forward propagation of random controls that we consider here. } A setting similar to ours of random forward propagation was considered in~\cite{LiETAL16} and~\cite{PapaETAL14}.
+It should be noted, however, that both papers consider a random-tree planner (and its extensions), which selects the next vertex to expand in a uniform and random manner among all its vertices, unlike \rrt which expands the nearest neighbor toward a random sample point.
 Interestingly, the random tree is AO, in contrast to \rrt which is not AO~\cite{KF11, NecETAL10}.
 Nevertheless, the selection process employed by \rrt allows it to quickly explore the underlying state space when endowed with an appropriate metric.